Chorus-bdd/Chorus/chorus-selftest/README.txt

+CHORUS-SELFTEST:
+****************

-chorus-selftest is a module containing a set of tests intended to provide good overall coverage for Chorus
+chorus-selftest is a module containing component tests intended to provide good coverage for Chorus

-Here, we're testing Chorus' output across all use cases - i.e what should happen when a test run with Chorus runs successfully, what happens if a step fails etc.
+Here, we're testing Chorus' output across all use cases - i.e what should happen when a test run with Chorus run successfully, but also what happens if a test fails etc.

 Chorus has three main 'outputs' -
- - the text written to standard out/err (descriptions of the features/scenarios/steps invoked)
+ - text written to standard out (this is interpreter output describing features/scenarios/steps invoked)
+ - text written to standard err (log statements and warnings/errors)
- - the return code (0/1) when the interpreter terminates.
+ - the return code when the interpreter terminates.

- - logging written to the registered log provider (by default unless another log provider is configured this also appears as standard out/err)
+If a non-default log provider is set, the log statements may be written elsewhere (i.e. not to standard err) - so all tests here use the default log implementation running at log level info (we don't bother validating debug or trace level logging)

-Hence, these tests are intended to validate Chrous's standard output and return codes in different situations
+In summary, these tests are intended to validate Chrous's standard output, all log output at info level and above, and return codes in different situations